Join the Conversation!

 Our editorial board will select submissions that represent a diverse range of perspectives and experiences.
 We will notify you within a month if your piece has been accepted.
 Then we will work with you to edit your submission so that it is ready for posting.
 You will retain full rights to your submissions.
 You may send in more than one submission.
 Submissions will be posted according to themes and openings in the blog schedule.

-For help with your idea, story or reflection, please contact Megan Scribner at firstname.lastname@example.org.
+For help with your blog post, feel free to contact Megan Scribner at firstname.lastname@example.org.
 In creating our three poetry books, she helped hundreds of teachers write about their work and life.
 She’d be delighted to work with you.

-Megan gives her time to this effort free of charge.
-We ask you to “pay it forward” by writing a thank you letter and sending a gift book to a special teacher through our Thank You, Teachers Project.
-This gift package costs $30 for the book, shipping & handling and helps to support all the efforts on this website.
+Megan does this editing – as well as moderating and maintaining the website – during her “free” time.
+To help cover some of her time and the costs of maintaining the website, we ask that you consider contributing $30 to the website with your submission.
+Or “pay it forward” by writing a thank you letter and sending a gift book to a special teacher through our Thank You, Teachers Project.
+The gift package costs $30 for the book, shipping & handling and helps to support all the efforts on this website.

-1. Reflections on Teaching and the Teacher’s Life
+1. Reflect on Teaching and the Teacher’s Life

 Share your reflections on your life and work as a educator, tell us what it’s like being a teacher these days, share something that’s on your heart and mind these days, or reflect on a teaching experience.
 Tell us what this experience was like and the impact it had on you and others.
 We’re looking for a wide variety of reflections and stories – so please feel free to write about what’s on your mind and in your heart.